keaparrot/secbootctl/README.md

 Of course it would be more ideal if the Secure Boot keys are stored encrypted.
 So if you don't mind to always enter your passphrase when using secbootctl for signing, you can use encrypted keys as well.

-Far more secure it would be to use keys stored on a security token like a YubiKey.
+Far more secure it would be to use keys stored on a security token like a YubiKey which is supported by secbooctl.
 Moreover it might be possible to encrypt the keys with the [TPM](https://en.wikipedia.org/wiki/Trusted_Platform_Module) like it is possible with SSH keys and use them without the need of always entering the passphrase.
-Currently neither the security token nor the TPM option is supported by secbootctl.

 ### Can I use my bootloader of choice?